 - Hanging a large curtain or tapestry over the garage door entrance

-- Hanging curtains over the windows (with or without removing the original window treatments)
+- Hanging curtains over the windows

 - Adding decorative touches like throw pillows, hanging plants, and string lights